 B) Visual function is lost suddenly

-D) If the seizure remains unchecked, retinal cells are destroyed
+D) If the seizure remains unchecked retinal cells are destroyed (apoptosis)

-Note the difference in the sequence of events between this theory and the autoimmune theory.
-In this theory, cell destruction happens at the very end of the sequence.
+Note the difference in the sequence of events between the autoimmune theory and the excitotoxicity theory.
+In the excitotoxicity theory, cell destruction occurs at the very end of the sequence.
 And this explains why there is a window of opportunity to restore some retinal activity and vision.
-The cells are not dead early in the disease process, they are just having a seizure.
+The cells are NOT dead at the start of the disease process, they are just having a seizure.

 IN REVIEW